mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 We can't worry about everything and nothing.
 We must stay focused and broad at the same time.
 Very true!
 I know the Feynman's thoughts on knowing name, which means nothing, it's just the entrance to the grand scheme of the world. however, the papers (many papers!) are as follows

+## 2023

+1. Mao, J., Griniasty, I., Teoh, H. K., Ramesh, R., Yang, R., Transtrum, M. K., ... & Chaudhari, P. (2023).
+The Training Process of Many Deep Networks Explores the Same Low-Dimensional Manifold. *arXiv preprint arXiv:2305.01604*.
+   - develop information-geometric techniques to analyze the trajectories of the predictions of deep networks during training!!!
+     -  examine: the underlying high-dimensional probabilistic models. **Observation:** the training process explores an effectively low-dimensional manifold
+     - study the details of this manifold to find that networks with different architectures follow distinguishable trajectories but other factors have a minimal influence;
+     - key idea: analyze the probabilistic model underlying a  DNN via their representation as probabilistic models
+   - the number of samples N is large, distances such as the Bhattacharyya distance (or  kl/geodesic distance on the product space) are better behaved due to their logarithms.
+   - measure progress along the trajectory by the projection onto the geodesic between ignorance and truth

 ## 2022

 1. Nguyen, T. T., Huynh, T. T., Nguyen, P. L., Liew, A. W. C., Yin, H., & Nguyen, Q. V. H. (2022).
 A survey of machine unlearning. *arXiv preprint arXiv:2209.02299*.
    - a comprehensive examination of machine unlearning’s concepts, scenarios, methods, and applications.
    -  comprehensive resource for researchers and practitioners seeking an introduction to machine unlearning and its formulations, design criteria, removal requests, algorithms, and applications